luraess/ml-landslide/README.md

 We see the trained ML model captures somewhat the trend but the fit is not that outstanding yet.

 ## Food for thoughts
+Let's finally reflect on the predictability or output of the model, and how to select the "best" ones.

-#### Data-science
+#### Data-science and predictions
 - The 4 main features showing highest relative importance include: `Slope`, `dist_roads`, `profil_curvature`, `DEM`.
 Interestingly, the distance to nearest road is listed there.
 It may be actually a bias from the training data as landslides are not most likely to occur close to roads, but are certainly more accurately mapped and monitored close to roads.
-- Manual tuning could be applied to ML algorithms - here the default are used.
+- Additional manual tuning could be applied to optimise the training process - I here used the default or tried some improvement.
 - Data preprocessing and conversion from `Count` to `OrderedFactor` or `MultiClass` types using the `OneHot` approach may be done differently.
+In particular, different approaches to normalise the data could be tested and maybe realised "carefully".
-- Spatial aggregation of the output data may be justified to remove some pixel-effects (using e.g. some Gaussian filters?).
+- Spatial aggregation of the output data may be justified to remove some pixel-effects (using e.g. some Gaussian filters, K-mean, etc...).
+- Generating more realisation in order to get a statistically relevant sample may circumvent the rather variability in the results.
 - More care should be ported to post-processing the data, including generating appropriate probability classes, maps, etc...
+- Although giving better results in the ROC curves, it seems that the `RandomForestClassifier` and `ExtraTreesClassifier` suffer from over-fitting as the application to real data delivers poor spacial distributions

-#### Numerics
+#### Numerics and optimisations
 - Work with reduced precision (`Float32`)
+- Further perform "on-the-fly" computations to avoid using too much memory
-- GPU acceleration
+- Further leverage GPU acceleration
-- Julia specific: type stability, ...
+- Julia specific: type stability, packaging and more

 ## Package used
 This code uses, `MLJ`, `PrettyPrinting`, `CSV`, `DataFrames`, `Rasters`, `Statistics` and `Plots`.